-:"The Implode command works in the opposite way to "explode
+The Implode command works in the opposite way to "explode":

-- .With one staff selected, all notes in voices 1-4 are combined into voice 1 • - With multiple staves selected, the notes in the second staff are copied to the first available voice in the third staff are copied to the next available voice in the third staff and so on
+- With one staff selected, all notes in voices 1-4 are combined into voice 1. - With multiple staves selected, the notes in thesecond staff are copied to the first available voice in thetop staff, the notes in the third staff are copied to the next available voice in thetop staff and so on.